 A scar is the body’s natural way of healing and replacing lost or damaged skin with dense collagenous “scar” tissue.
-Our scar revision is meant to minimize the scar so that it is more consistent with your surrounding skin tone and texture.
+Our scar revision treatment is meant to treat the scar so that it is more consistent with your surrounding skin tone and texture.

 There are several different types of scars dependent on how your body produces collagen in response to an injury.